Entonio Pashaj: Tirana

-Fc Utrecht.
-Spartak Trnava.
-Zalaegerszeg.
-Cs Grevenmacher.
-Aalesund. ect...

 Flamurtari Vlorë

 On 24 August 2015, Pashaj joined the ambitious side Flamurtari Vlorë, signing a one-year contract.
 There he reunited with Mario Morina, who signed with the club a couple of days earlier.
-Four days later, in the second matchday of Albanian Superliga season against Partizani Tirana, Pashaj and Morina started but were unable to avoid the 1–2 away lose; Pashaj conceded a 95th-minute penalty-kick, receiving a straight red card in the process.
+Four days later, in the second matchday of Albanian Superliga season against Partizani Tirana, Pashaj and Morina started but were unable to avoid the 2–1 away lose; Pashaj conceded a 95th-minute penalty-kick, receiving a straight red card in the process.

 Kukësi

 On 2 August 2016, Pashaj completed a move to Kukësi by signing a one-year contract, and was presented to the media on the same day.
 He made 17 league appearances throughout the season as Kukësi won their first ever Albanian Superliga title.

 KFC Eppegem

-These days Pashaj plays for Belgian amateur side KFC Eppegem.
-Pashaj became a regular at the newly promoted club.
+Pashaj later played for Belgian amateur side KFC Eppegem, becoming a regular at the newly promoted club.